Employee Retention

 Given that a large number of people spend most of their time at work, it makes sense for workplaces to be the focus of mental health strategies.

 In 2010, 7000 organisations formally participated in the R U OK?
 Workplace Initiative, and in 2011 one in five Australians got involved.
-There are a number of ways that workplaces can get involved, but the basic idea is to engage with people in the workplace and check on their mood and whether they are grappling with work-related or other issues.
+There are several ways that workplaces can get involved, but the basic idea is to engage with people in the workplace and check on their mood and whether they are grappling with work-related or other issues.
 Most people find it hard to open up and share their feelings, particularly men.

 It is hoped that this great initiative will raise awareness and encourage stress and mental health to be an ongoing focus in workplaces.
-This can be difficult however, particularly in large organisations, due to time restrictions, multiple demands placed on managers, lack of knowledge about issues faced by employees and how to respond to these, to name just a few.
+This can be difficult, however, particularly in large organisations, due to time restrictions, multiple demands placed on managers, lack of knowledge about issues faced by employees and how to respond to these, to name just a few.

 While it would be fantastic if managers or HR representatives could have individual conversations with all employees on a regular basis, this is not always feasible.